-New programs to be introduced this year include Computer Graphics and New Media, Computing Technology Services, Engineering Design and Configuration Management, and Technology Services Management.
+New technology programs recently introduced include Network Engineering, Computer Graphics and New Media, Computing Technology Services, Engineering Design and Configuration Management, and Technology Services Management.

-September 2000 marked the opening of the Denver, Colorado campus, which offers two- and four-year degrees in baking & pastry arts, culinary arts, hospitality and business programs, as well as the "Garnish Your Degree" accelerated associate degree program originally offered in Vail.
+September 2000 marked the opening of the Denver, Colorado campus, which offers two- and four-year degrees in baking & pastry arts, culinary arts, hospitality, business and education programs, as well as the "Garnish Your Degree" accelerated associate degree program originally offered in Vail.